Preetesh21/cs305-2022/README.md

 ## Procedure to run the files

+Clone the repo into the system.
+Then using any suitable IDE such as IntelliJ, Apache NetBeans etc. open the project cs305-2022/Assignment1 in it.
+Build the project.
+Then in the src/main/java/operations.java and there in the Connection function change the configurations as per the requirements.
+Then we can easily run the operationsTest.java using the IDE itself.
 For running and testing we need to just run the operationsTest.java file.
 I used the Run operation button present on the IntelliJ.
 We need to just open the project in a IDE that supports Gradle and then use the Run option provided by it to run the operationsTest.java.

 For creating tests one has to do the following: